KTM 990 Super Duke: Design

 The KTM 990 Super Duke has a naked body style and was designed by Gerald Kiska at the Kiska design studio in September 2003.
 It is built around a chromium-molybdenum trellis frame with powder-coated aluminum sub-frame and KTM LC8 engine used in several other KTM motorcycles.
 The engine in the KTM 990 Super Duke is a DOHC 999.8cc 75° V-twin with four valves per cylinder.
 The liquid cooled engine has an 11.5:1 compression ratio and uses dry sump lubrication with two rotor pumps.
 It has a six speed gearbox and a wet multi-plate clutch, and chain final drive.

-Suspension is made by WP.
-In 1995, KTM Motorradholding GmbH acquired Swedish motorcycle maker Husaberg AB and took control of the Dutch company White Power Suspension).
-It consists out of a 48 mm upside down fork with 24° rake at the front and a WP fully adjustable shock absorber with a 4”/103 mm trail at the rear.
+Suspension is made by WP (in 1995, KTM Motorradholding GmbH acquired Swedish motorcycle maker Husaberg AB and took control of the Dutch company, White Power Suspension).
+It consists of a 48 mm upside down fork with 24° rake at the front and a WP fully adjustable shock absorber with a 4”/103 mm trail at the rear.
 Brakes are twin 320 mm discs with 4 piston calipers at the front and a single 240 mm disc with a single piston caliper at the rear.
 They are made by Brembo.

 The bike has a 56.6”/1,438 mm wheelbase.